AI Chatbot Clears the Path to Higher Education

 Summer melt spiked during the COVID-19 pandemic, as high school graduates who immediately went on to college in fall 2020 declined nearly 7 percent compared with the previous year, according to the National Student Clearinghouse Research Center.

 That drop was disproportionately felt by prospective students from low income families.

 With the help of $1.4 million in grant funding from the Capital One Foundation to support the development and implementation of the AI chatbot, nearly 175,000 Class of 2020 and 500,000 Class of 2021 high school students applying to colleges through Common App have gained access to resources including online meetings with admissions officers and information on scholarship opportunities.

-“The Capital One Foundation saw the need and stepped up to help by moving as quickly as possible to maximize the number of people that could be helped,” says Eric Waldo, executive director of the Reach Higher Initiative at Common App.
+“The Capital One Foundation saw the need and stepped up to help by moving as quickly as possible to maximize the number of people that could be helped,” says Eric Waldo, Former Executive Director of the Reach Higher Initiative at Common App.
 “Our colleagues at The Foundation have gone over the top to connect us with resources across their organization and are continuing to help us achieve our mission to assist as many students as possible through its continued support to the Class of 2021 and beyond.”

 Selected students were chosen from a random sample that emphasized first-generation college students, students from low-income families and students from diverse backgrounds.